Constitution of the Philippines: The 1973 Constitution

-The last amendments in 1984 abolished the executive committee and restored the position of Vice-president (which did not exist in the original, unamended 1973 Constitution).
+The last amendments in 1984 abolished the executive committee and restored the position of vice-president (which did not exist in the original, unamended 1973 Constitution).

-While the 1973 Constitution ideally provided for a true parliamentary system, in practice, Marcos made use of subterfuge and manipulation in order to keep executive powers for himself, rather than devolving these to the Assembly and the cabinet headed by the Prime Minister.
+While the 1973 Constitution ideally provided for a true parliamentary system, in practice, Marcos made use of subterfuge and manipulation in order to keep executive powers for himself, rather than devolving these to the Assembly and the cabinet headed by the prime minister.
 The result was that the final form of the 1973 Constitution – after all amendments and subtle manipulations – was merely the abolition of the Senate and a series of cosmetic rewordings.
-The old American-derived terminology was replaced by names more associated with a parliamentary government: for example, the House of Representatives became known as the "Batasang Pambansâ" (National Assembly), departments became "ministries", and their cabinet secretaries became known as "cabinet ministers", with the President's assistant – the Executive Secretary – now being styled as the "Prime Minister".
+The old American-derived terminology was replaced by names more associated with a parliamentary government: for example, the House of Representatives became known as the "Batasang Pambansa" (National Assembly), departments became "ministries", and their cabinet secretaries became known as "cabinet ministers", with the president's assistant – the executive secretary – now being styled as the "prime minister".
 Marcos' purported parliamentary system functioned in practice as an authoritarian presidential system, with all real power concentrated in the hands of the President but with the premise that such was now constitutional.

 The 1986 Freedom Constitution

 Immediately following the 1986 People Power Revolution that ousted Marcos, President Corazon C. Aquino issued Proclamation No. 3 as a provisional constitution.
 It adopted certain provisions from the 1973 Constitution while abolishing others.
-It granted the President broad powers to reorganize government and remove officials, as well as mandating the president to appoint a commission to draft a new, more formal Constitution.
+It granted the President broad powers to reorganize government and remove officials, as well as mandating the president to appoint a commission to draft a new Constitution.
 This document, described above, supplanted the "Freedom Constitution" upon its ratification in 1987.
-This is the transitional constitution that lasted a year and came before the permanent constitution.
+This is the transitional constitution that lasted a year and came before the constitution.
 It maintained many provisions of the 1973 Constitution, including in rewritten form the presidential right to rule by decree.
-The Convention compose of 48 members appointed by the President.
+The commission is composed of 48 members appointed by President Aquino.